Your Local IT Labor Market Expert

 We understand that there are many factors driving the supply and demand for top IT professionals in your local labor market.
 That is why market analytics are an integral and foundational stage of our proprietary Staffing Quality Process®.

 Through our base of internal employees, we speak with 100,000 IT professionals and meet with 10,000 face-to-face every week, providing us one of the largest IT recruiting networks in the world.
-Our relationships with 81% of the IT workforce, in tandem with our proprietary research and deep local market knowledge of more than 400 Metropolitan Statistical Areas (MSAs), enable us to offer educated insight into local IT labor market trends.
+Our relationships with 81 percent of the IT workforce, in tandem with our proprietary research and deep local market knowledge of more than 400 Metropolitan Statistical Areas (MSAs), enable us to offer educated insight into local IT labor market trends.
 It also positions us to consult with our clients on the most effective talent acquisition strategies—those that will quickly and effectively attract the best IT professionals to fulfill your most hard-to-find skills.

 Effective Workforce Planning